The Discovery of India

-The Discovery of India is a book written by the Indian freedom fighter Jawaharlal Nehru (later India's first Prime Minister) during his imprisonment from 1942 to 1945 at Ahmednagar Fort in the present-day state of Maharashtra by British colonial authorities, prior to India's independence.
+The Discovery of India is a book written by the Indian statesman Jawaharlal Nehru (later India's first Prime Minister) during his imprisonment from 1942 to 1945 at Ahmednagar Fort in the present-day state of Maharashtra by British colonial authorities, prior to India's independence.
 The book was first published in India in 1946, and it remains a bestseller to this day.

 Synopsis

 The Discovery of India traces the journey of India from ancient history to the final years of the British Raj.
-Nehru draws on his knowledge of the Upanishads, Vedas, and textbooks on ancient history to present the development of India, beginning with the Indus Valley civilization and continuing through socio-political transformations introduced by successive foreign invaders, culminating in the contemporary period of his time.
+Nehru draws on his knowledge of the Upanishads, Vedas, and textbooks on ancient history to present the development of India, beginning with the Indus Valley Civilization and continuing through socio-political transformations introduced by successive foreign invaders, culminating in the contemporary period of his time.

 Imprisoned for his role in the Quit India Movement alongside other Indian leaders, Nehru used this period to document his reflections and understanding of India's past.
 The book provides a broad overview of Indian history, philosophy, and culture from the perspective of an Indian striving for independence.